ckanhaiya/ckanhaiya.github.io/content/publication/chaurasiya-design-2022/index.md

 - article-journal
 publication: '*Scientific Reports*'
 doi: 10.1038/s41598-022-14848-w

+# Display this page in the Featured widget?
+featured: true

+image:
+  caption: 'From Fibre to Force!'
+  focal_point: ''
+  preview_only: false

 abstract: Abstract Actuators are ubiquitous to generate controlled motion through the application of suitable excitation force or torque to perform various operations in manufacturing and industrial automation.
 The demands placed on faster, smaller,